 - Lost future income

-- Medical bills that are not covered by insurance
+- Medical bills that the employer's insurance company does not cover

 - Loss of consortium

 Injured workers might be entitled to workers' comp benefits.
-Because of that, it is essential to keep the documentation, such as copies of the loved one's pay stubs and tax returns.
+Because of that, keeping the documentation, such as copies of the loved one's pay stubs and tax returns, is essential.
 It is also a good idea to note any work-related illnesses or injuries the loved one suffered.

 What Do I Need to Prove to Qualify for Workers' Compensation?

-While it may seem simple enough, many family members have trouble receiving their worker's compensation benefits because they are unaware of filling out the paperwork or are unclear about their rights.
+While it may seem simple enough, many family members have trouble receiving their worker's compensation benefits because they are unaware about filling out the paperwork or are unclear about their rights.

-If you have been injured at work, you will need to file a workers' compensation claim with your state's insurance companies.
-While requirements vary by state, it is usually necessary to prove that the injury happened in your employment and was not due to some act of negligence on your part.
+Injured workers must file a workers' compensation claim with their state's insurance companies.
+While requirements vary by state, it is usually necessary to prove that the injury happened during their employment and was not due to negligence.

 If you were injured, follow these steps: